For New Patients

 What kind of insurance do you accept?

-Because of the nature of the unique tests and cutting-edge procedures at the Mind-Eye Institute, such as the patented Z-Bell test, there are many elements of our Mind-Eye exam that are not covered by insurance. (this is similar with many advanced medical procedures) And many times there aren’t any CPT Codes for the procedures that we do as part of our specialty evaluations.
-So that is why we cannot accept Medicare or bill to insurance directly.
+Because of the nature of the unique tests and cutting-edge procedures at the Mind-Eye Institute, such as the patented Z-Bell Test℠, many elements of our Mind-Eye examination are not covered by insurance.
+Oftentimes, CPT Codes for the Mind-Eye procedures are not listed with Medicare.
+That’s why those advanced procedures may not be reimbursed by insurance companies.

-After your appointment, you will receive an itemized invoice with the procedure, diagnosis, and therapeutic codes of standard optometry and perhaps any appropriate medical application.
-You can then use these to submit for a reimbursement from your insurance carrier based on what they will cover.
+After your appointment, you will receive an itemized invoice with the standard optometric procedure, diagnosis, and therapeutic codes .
+You can then use this information to submit for a reimbursement from your insurance carrier on the basis of what the carrier will cover.
 We are happy to help you through that process.

-For the first diagnosis, we suggest trying to get pre-approval from your insurance company to maximize potential coverage.
-Sometimes carriers have forms for the patient and doctor to fill out.
-If you would like to call them, we can provide you with some potential procedure codes in advance so that you can contact your insurance provider and determine whether a portion of your evaluation can be covered.
+For a first appointment, we suggest requesting pre- approval from your insurance company to maximize potential coverage.
+Sometimes, carriers have forms for the patient and doctor to fill out.
+If you would like to call your carrier, we can provide you with some potential procedure codes in advance so that you can contact your insurance provider and determine whether a portion of your evaluation can be covered.

 How long does it take to get my glasses?

 It takes about 2 weeks after the order is placed to create the lenses, cut them to the proper frames, pass a final inspection by Dr. Zelinsky and her team, and ship them to you.
 If you have any questions about your order, our optician is always available at the office during regular business hours to answer them for you.

 Why do I need so many versions of lenses throughout Dr. Zelinsky's sessions?

 Can I order my lenses elsewhere?

 We always give you your prescription, but we highly recommend having the lenses made by the laboratory that we entrust with their manufacture